carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-If using R-studio then in the left panel, chose the "more" option,
+If using R-studio then in the left panel, choose the "more" option,
 and "export" your file to your local computer.
 Decompress the
  Streptococcus_agalactiae_A909.prokka.zip file.

-Another way to download the data to your computer, you must first compress the folder and download the compressed file from JupyterHub
+Another way to download the data to your computer, you first compress the folder and download the compressed file from JupyterHub
 ~~~
 $ cd ~/pan_workshop/results/antismash
 $ zip -r Streptococcus_agalactiae_A909_prokka.zip Streptococcus_agalactiae_A909_prokka